 The court determined that the fee charged was not proportionate to the service provided and as such, the fee is an ad valorem tax.
 The trial court did not direct the County to return the fees collected to date or to order the County to stop collecting the fee.
-The County has perfected its appeal of this decision and is awaiting an oral argument date.
-The County will continue to defend itself vigorously in these actions and proceedings.
-If the fee is declared illegal in its entirety, the County would forego, to some extent, annual collections that are now approximately \$45 million.
+On April 19, 2023, the Appellate Division affirmed that the fee is excessive because it is not proportionate to the service provided; however, the Appellate Division upheld that that the County is not required to return the fees collected to date.
+However, the County will be precluded from collecting the current tax map verification fee prospectively.
+On April 24, 2023, the County Legislature approved a reduction in the fee.
+With this Appellate Division ruling and the County Legislature reduction in the fee, the County will forego a portion of annual collections of the fee that were estimated at approximately \$45 million in each of fiscal years 2023 through 2026.